NAVIGATION BAR

 They say that the best tasting strawberries are the ones you pick!
 (But very yummy pre-picked strawberries are also available!)

 Nothing is better than the sweet juicy taste of a freshly picked strawberry from Mulberry Lane Farm!
 We do not use any chemicals on our berries, so they are ready to eat straight out of the patch.
-100% organic berries!
+100% all natural berries!

 What Do I Need to Know Before I Come to Mulberry Lane Farm?